-Before submitting the application, the applicant must identify a sponsor(s) who will supervise the proposed mentored training experience.
+Before submitting the application, the applicant must identify an F99 sponsor(s) who will supervise the proposed dissertation research training experience.
 The primary sponsor should be an active investigator in the area of the proposed research training and be committed both to the applicant’s research training and to direct supervision of his/her research.
-The sponsor must document the availability of sufficient research funds and facilities for high-quality research training.
-The sponsor, or a member of the sponsor team, should have a successful track record of mentorship.
-Applicants are encouraged to identify more than one sponsor, i.e., a sponsor team, if this is deemed advantageous for providing expert advice in all aspects of the training program.
-When there is a sponsor team, one individual must be identified as the primary sponsor, and will be expected to coordinate the applicant’s overall training.
+The primary sponsor must document the availability of sufficient research funds and facilities for high-quality research training.
+Applicants may identify more than one sponsor, i.e., a team of sponsors, if this is deemed advantageous for providing expert advice in all aspects of the research and training program.
+When there is a sponsor team, one individual must be identified as the primary sponsor who will coordinate the applicant’s training program.
 The applicant must work with the sponsor(s) in preparing the application.

 Limited Submission Guidelines

-Each eligible institution is eligible to submit one application per due date.
+Each institution is eligible to submit one application per due date.

-Award Duration: For the F99/K00 award, individuals may receive up to 6 years of combined support for both phases, which includes up to 2 years in the F99 fellowship phase and up to 4 years in the K00 career development phase.
+For the F99/K00 award, individuals may receive up to 6 years combined support for both phases, which includes up to 2 years in the F99 fellowship phase and up to 4 years in the K00 career development phase.